gndpwnd/CARS_sim_2_ollama/notes.md

 I have the following scripts where i try to have agents follow a rover on an xy plane and store the data for the rover and the agents in RAG.
 I run into the following issue, could you point out what code i need to fix? you don't need to give me an updated version of the file, just generate the new code to replace the old code.

+I have the following python simulation, flask chatapp, and rag store script.
+I am wanting to make a new simulation based on the old one, but the agents have no objective, there is no jamming zone, there is no automatic movement or linear anything.
+I simply want to make a version where the user can control agent movements from the chatapp such as a user will type:

+"move agent5 to (5,5)"

+and then agent with the id of 5 will move to the coordinates 5,5

+use the func call ollama script as a base for the LLM ollama to be able to interact with functions in the simulation and manual control rather than the agents prompting for new coordinates and automatically moving

+I am trying to make a python agent simulation where the user can control agent movements from the chatapp such as a user will type:

+"move agent5 to (5,5)"

+and then agent with the id of 5 will move to the coordinates 5,5

+use the func call ollama script as a base for the LLM ollama to be able to interact with functions in the simulation and manual control rather than the agents prompting for new coordinates and automatically moving

+below are my current sim, chatapp, rag store, html, and javascript nad a refernce file that allows functiona calls with the llm

+Research in minutes, not hours

+Available now for Max, coming soon to Pro